 Real Life Example #2 – MightySkins

 The second example is from MightySkins.com, a company offering vinyl coverings for various types of devices.
 Since the request was looking for hard data, we went ahead and responded to this one personally as well.
-The request called for ecommerce users who had used analytics to make improvements to and increase the revenue of their site.
+The request called for ecommerce users who had used analytics (2020 update – see this great guide to Excel for SEOs if you struggle working with analytics) to make improvements to and increase the revenue of their site.

 This particular request was easily qualified.
 It’s very relevant, includes an authentic author, gave plenty of time to respond, and was for a credible outlet.